 This is more difficult than it sounds as side effects are often considered an after thought or something to hide in the corner in microscopic print.
-We find this with many over the counter drugs and high street surgery providers, and it’s generally always for the same reason—they need all the sales they can get.
+We often find this with over the counter drugs and high street surgery providers, and it’s generally always for the same reason—they are driven by sales figures.

 What’s ironic is that the deception is often more painful than the actual side effects.
 If only you’d been aware of the risks and in a position where you could manage them, they would suddenly be less troubling.